narranoid/Substance-TDR-Values/README.md

 4) In the PowerShell type *.\Substance-TDR-Values.bat* and press Enter.
 Your PowerShell result should look like this:
 ![PowerShell command and result](Screenshots/PowerShell.png)

 5) Restart your computer.
+If you run Substance-TDR-Values-Restart.bat instead, it will restart automatically.

-6) Whenever the issue comes up again, just re-run the script and restart your computer.
+6) Whenever the issue comes up again, just re-run the script (and restart your computer).